Q. How do I apply for Medicare?

 Q. How much does Medicare cost?

-A. Medicare Advantage plans, also called Part C plans, are offered by private insurers and offer more benefits and services than Original Medicare.
-In addition to all services under Medicare Part A (hospital) and Medicare Part B (medical), many Medicare Advantage plans cover Medicare Part D prescription drug coverage, vision services, and health and wellness programs.
+A. Medicare Advantage plans, also called Part C plans, offer more benefits and services than Original Medicare.
+Many Medicare Advantage plans cover Medicare Part D prescription drug benefits, vision services, and health and wellness programs.

 Q. Does Medicare cover dental, eye exams, and hearing aids?

-A. Original Medicare does not provide dental, vision, or hearing coverage.
-Most Kaiser Permanente Medicare health plans offer those services through Advantage Plus, an optional, supplemental benefit package.* For details, see the Advantage Plus tab in our plans and rates section.
+A. Original Medicare doesn't provide that coverage.
+Most Kaiser Permanente Medicare health plans offer those services through Advantage Plus, an optional benefit package you can add to your plan.* For details, see the Advantage Plus tab in our plans and rates section.

 Q. What’s the difference between Medicaid and Medicare?

-A. Medicare is a federal program that provides health insurance to people age 65 and over, people with end-stage renal disease (ESRD), and people under 65 with certain disabilities.
+A. Medicare is a federal program that provides health insurance to people age 65 and over, and to people with certain disabilites, such as end-stage renal disease (ESRD).

 Medicaid (Medi-Cal in California) is a public health care program for people with low incomes.